How to Train Your Dragon (2025 film): Sequel

-On April 2, 2025, at CinemaCon, Universal Pictures announced that a live-action remake of the second film of the original animated trilogy, How to Train Your Dragon 2, was in development.
-It is scheduled for release on June 11, 2027.
+On April 2, 2025, at CinemaCon, Universal Pictures announced that a live-action remake of the second film of the original animated trilogy, How to Train Your Dragon 2 (2014), was in development.
+The sequel, How to Train Your Dragon 2, was officially announced and scheduled for release on June 11, 2027.
+Filming began on January 26, 2026 in London.